lerchl/tour-planner/README.md

 ## Unit Testing
 The following classes are covered by unit tests.

-### `CrudService`
+### CrudService
-The CrudService, being the implementation of the `ICrudService` Interface is a key class, offering the basic CRUD operations from a `ICrudRepository` to the rest of the application.
+The `CrudService`, being the implementation of the `ICrudService` Interface is a key class, offering the basic CRUD operations from a `ICrudRepository` to the rest of the application.
 It is therefore important that the logic applied in this class does not mess up the data from the database but also protected against invalid input.
 Both of these scenarios are covered by the unit tests.
 For example: `TestGetAll` and `TestAddInvalid` perspectively.

-### `ValidationUtils`
+### ValidationUtils
 Ensuring the `CrudService` Unit Tests are valid requires that the `ValidationUtils`, used to validate entities, work as intended.

-### `EnumLikeConverter`
+### EnumLikeConverter
 The `EnumLikeConverter` is used to convert between an `EnumLike` and a the `EnumLike`'s value type.
 This is used to convert a `Tour`'s `TransportType`, `TourLog`'s `Rating` and `Difficulty` to write to or read from the database.
 This test therefore also takes into account the persistence.

-### `TimeConverter`
+### TimeConverter
 Working with time is a finicky and error prone task.
 Ensuring that the `TimeConverter` works as intended is therefore important, also taking into account edge cases.

 ## Time Tracking